OpenWIS/openwis-documentation/conduct/index.md

 The OpenWIS Association adheres to the **Contributor Covenant code of conduct**, which defines the expectations for all **Contributors** who participate in OpenWIS® Projects.

-Please report unacceptable behavior to the OpenWIS Community Manager via [email](mailto:contact@openwis.io).
-Your report should include the date, time and place of the incident, who was involved and a description of what happened.
-All such issues shall be taken very seriously and dealt with as soon as possible by the Chair or Vice-chair of the OpenWIS Steering Committee, depending on who is most readily available.
+Please report unacceptable behaviour to the OpenWIS Technical Committee Chair via [email](mailto:contact@openwis.io).
+The report should include the date, time and place of the incident, who was involved and a description of what happened.
+The Technical Committee Chair will attempt to resolve all issues internally.
+However, issues requiring escalation will be reported to the Steering Committee Chair for resolution.
+All such issues shall be taken very seriously and dealt with as soon as possible.
 Your identity will be disclosed to no-one else.

 # Contributor Covenant Code of Conduct